Xon/XenForo-DeadlockAvoidance/README.md

 # XenForo-DeadlockAvoidance

-Some hacks to avoid XenForo design issues which trigger DB errors
+Some hacks to avoid XenForo design issues which trigger DB errors.

+XenForo's Datawriters have a _postSaveAfterTransaction() method.
+This method is intended to run after a database transaction is finished, but if a DataWriter is called from with-in another DataWriter,  this does not happen.

+This incurs the risk that various notification actions will pull in large queries into a transaction increasing the risk of deadlocks on a busy forum.

 - Race condition for watch thread toggle
 - Deadlock on conversations